harryd337/okcupid_demographic_analysis/README.md

 The user also has the option to tick a box to display the dataframe containing the filtered data.

+The user may save the filtered dataframe to 'okcupid_demographic.pkl' by pressing the button, "Save dataframe".

 ## Example use of 'okapp.py':

 https://user-images.githubusercontent.com/100152207/218328778-b5176c10-57a0-4aa2-a923-2fa46cd56447.mp4